sanchit-560/Course-selling-server/README.md

+# Welcome to StackEdit!

 Hi there, this is a simple Todo Application Description

 -use of jwts for authentication.
-Wintroduced the signgin endpoints for both users and admins.
-For this one, in every authenticated requests, we send the jwt in headers (Authorization : "Bearer "). using mongodb to store all the data persistently.
+We introduced the sign in endpoints for both users and admins.
+For this one, in every authenticated request, we send the jwt in headers (Authorization : "Bearer "). using Mongodb to store all the data persistently.

 # Routes
 ### Admin Routes: